Chicago woman shares her experience of lockdown in Venice, Italy

-A Chicago resident has been on lockdown in Venice, Italy due to the COVID-19 outbreak.
+"Take this seriously," she said.
+"Do the quarantine.
+Suck it up.
+Order some Lou Malnati's, I miss that pizza."

+Bottom line, she said, "stay inside and do your best to stay positive."

-Shannon Wysocki has been stuck in her apartment with only views of the outside world.
+Shannon Wysocki has also been stuck in her apartment with only views of the outside world.
+Adams and Wysocki are among the roughly 60 million people on lockdown in Italy.

 "We are completely quarantined to our homes with the exception of getting food, going to the bank or going to or from work or going to the pharmacy," she said.

-Wysocki is one of roughly 60 million people on lockdown in Italy.
-She realized that she needed special papers to walk around after police stopped her on the street.
+Wysocki realized that she needed special papers to walk around after police stopped her on the street.

 "This is a red zone," police told her.
 "You cannot leave your apartment."